knocklabs/docs/pages/send-notifications/designing-notifications.md

 ---
-title: Designing notification flows
+title: Designing notifications
 ---

-The Knock notification designer allows you to design notification flows that can deliver a notification across multiple channels for your users, all in a visual interface with a minimal amount of coding required.
+The Knock notification designer allows you to design notifications that can deliver a message across multiple channels for your users, all in a visual interface with a minimal amount of coding required.

 ## Cross-channel notifications

-You can use the Knock designer to orchestrate the delivery of notifications across multiple channels, including in-app and out-of-app channels.
+You can use the Knock designer to orchestrate the delivery of messages across multiple channels, including in-app and out-of-app channels.

 ### Picking a channel

-You can select any channel that you've already configured inside of Knock, which can be in-app (via a feed) or an out-of-app channel like email.
+You can select any channel that you've already configured inside of Knock, including in-app channels (such as feeds) or out-of-app channels such as email.

 ### Trigger conditions